 While research into the potential for psychedelic substances to treat mental health disorders isn’t new, it has received a lot of exciting mainstream attention over the past few years.
 And for good reason, as psychedelics may be able to treat patients where conventional Western medicines have failed.

 More and more people have been exploring alternative states of consciousness, but understand that doing so alone may cause unnecessary risks.
 Unfortunately, these same folks don’t have a trained and knowledgeable person in their network to help.
 Many are left wondering how to find a psychedelic guide or trip sitter.
-Well, if you’re one of those many, we’ve put together this guide and its five tips to help you benefit from all these medicines have to offer.

 What is a Psychedelic Guide or Trip Sitter?